JensKrumsieck/webex-alert/README.md

 The script will add a room if it does not exists and will add all organization members to the room.
 Meanwhile it will add admin rights to all users specified.

 Moderators need to have `Erweiterter Messaging-Dienst` enabled in Webex Admin Panel to be added via API.
 Otherwise they can be added manually.

+> [!NOTE]
+> For Testing you can get an *Admin Sandbox* here: https://developer.webex.com/admin/docs/developer-sandbox-guide